 - Read our Samsung Galaxy Note 10 review: hands-on

-Display and Design – Galaxy Note 10 Plus is a very big phone with a very nice screen
+Samsung Galaxy Note 10 Plus Design – A very big phone with a futuristic design

 Related: Best phones